Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto as payment for goods and services

 For individual Dutch taxpayers subject to Box 3 Netherlands crypto taxes, payment for goods and services in crypto is not a taxable event.
-For Box 1 taxation, and in the case of corporate taxpayers, payments for goods and services is a taxable event.
+For Box 1 taxation, and in the case of corporate taxpayers, payments for goods and services are taxable.

 Utility tokens

-Box 3 taxation applies to airdrops, mined, and staked crypto, unless the Dutch taxpayer is a professional trader, in which case it will apply to Box 1.
-In-game crypto rewards are not taxed unless the rewards are received professionally, in which case it is subject to Box 1 taxes.
+Box 3 taxation applies to airdrops, mined, and staked crypto unless the Dutch taxpayer is a professional trader, which will apply to Box 1.
+In-game crypto rewards are not taxed unless the rewards are received professionally, in which case they are subject to Box 1 taxes.

 Tips to minimize crypto taxes in the Netherlands

-Because crypto is considered an investment, there may be an incentive for Dutch taxpayers to move from crypto into fiat at the end of the calendar year in order to minimize your tax obligation.
-The return rate on savings (cash) is 0.01%, whereas the rate on investments (crypto) is 5.53%.
+Because crypto is considered an investment, Dutch taxpayers may be incentivized to move from crypto into fiat at the end of the calendar year to minimize tax obligations.
+The provisional return rate on savings (cash) is 0.01%, whereas the rate on investments (crypto) is 6.17% for the 2023 tax year.

-For a typical investor who is not trading professionally, there is no tax deferral option (Box 3 taxation).
-For Dutch tax paying crypto traders, there is some ambivalence as to the applicable tax treatment.
-Generally, no year over year deferral is available if cryptocurrencies serve as cash or similar assets.
+For a typical investor not trading professionally, there is no tax deferral option (Box 3 taxation).
+For Dutch taxpaying crypto traders, there is some ambivalence as to the applicable tax treatment.
+Generally, no year-over-year deferral is available if cryptocurrencies serve as cash or similar assets.

 If you are actively and professionally trading and realizing crypto losses, you may be able to use these to offset other income for the purposes of Box 1 taxes.